Duttabhi/Topic-Prediction-Using-Video-Transcripts./README.md

 # TopicModelling
 Topic modelling of transcript-ed you-tube videos

+**Objective:** *Extract the important topics associated with the video by genrating it's transcript and making predictions based on that.*

 Detailed report can be found at: https://bit.ly/2Agg7SV

 *Following are the details of it.*